-For the purpose of conservation of natural values, a total number of 674 protected areas have been established.
+For the purpose of conservation of natural values, a total number of 683 protected areas have been established, what covers 28.2% of woodland teritories.
 Part of the areas has been included in the European network of protected areas NATURA 2000.
 Most of the protected areas are state-owned.